HypothesisWorks/hypothesis/hypothesis-python/docs/database.rst

 Hypothesis' default :obj:`~hypothesis.settings.database` setting creates a :class:`~hypothesis.database.DirectoryBasedExampleDatabase` in your current working directory, under ``.hypothesis/examples``.
 If this location is unusable, e.g. because you do not have read or write permissions, Hypothesis will emit a warning and fall back to an :class:`~hypothesis.database.InMemoryExampleDatabase`.

+If you use an :class:`~hypothesis.database.InMemoryExampleDatabase` hypothesis will still create the ``.hypothesis`` directory as it is used to cache a few other things like unicode tables.
+The location of the ``.hypothesis`` directory can be changed with the environment variable ``HYPOTHESIS_STORAGE_DIRECTORY``.

 Hypothesis provides the following :class:`~hypothesis.database.ExampleDatabase` implementations: